robotika/robotour/rules/rules.md

 each team will have approx. 1.5x1.5 meters.
 Start areas will follow one after another on one side of the road.
 In the start area each team can place its robot as they see fit.
-The order of robots on start is given by the results the in previous round(s) (a better robot will be closer to the destination).
+The order of robots on start is given by the results the in previous round(s) (a better robot will be further away from the destination).
 The order in the first round will be given by the order of successful homologation.
 Robots start automatically via their internal timers.
 One minute before the start, no interaction with the robot is allowed.
 Robot, which starts before